 Start adding the filters to determine when to show or hide the current field.
-Select whether you want the field to be shown or hidden when certain criteria is matched.
+Select whether you want the field to be shown or hidden when certain options are chosen.
 Next, choose whether you want all the criteria below to match or just one or more to match before showing or hiding the field.

 NOTE: As stated above, your form MUST contain a field with options or a Number field in order for you to use the Conditional Logic feature.

 Just as you can use Conditional Logic for fields, you can also use this feature for entire sections on forms.
 This is perfect for long forms that may have multiple sections that all users do not need to fill out.
 You do not need to apply logic to every field inside of a section, just the section itself, because any logic applied to a section will also be applied to all fields within that section.